The Discovery Call Prep Work That Most Firms Skip (And Prospects Can Always Tell)

 It helps.
 A little.

 The problem is that a template gives you the same starting point for every prospect.
-It doesn't know that this particular company just raised a Series B, that their VP of Operations posted about supply chain automation challenges on LinkedIn last week, or that their competitor just launched an AI-powered product.
+It doesn't know that this particular company just raised a Series B, that their VP of Operations posted about supply chain automation challenges on LinkedIn last week, or that their competitor just launched an AI product of their own.

 One consultant I spoke with described his setup perfectly: "We cobbled together some things, we had some Google Drives."
 That's the reality for most consulting practices.
 Scattered docs, half-updated templates, and a lot of institutional knowledge living in one person's head.